maddie480/RandomStuffWebsite/README.md

 - `version` is the Everest version number.
 - `branch` is either `dev`, `beta` or `stable`.
 Other branches might be created to test specific features in the future.
+- `date` is the date at which the version was published, in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.
+- `commit` is the hash of the commit that was used to build this version.
 - `isNative` indicates whether this is a .NET Core build.
 Non-native builds are called "legacy" in Olympus.
 - `mainDownload` is the download for use by Everest to install an update.
-- `mainFileSize` is the size of the `mainDownload` file, in bytes.
-- `date` is the date at which the version was published, in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.
-- `commit` is the hash of the commit that was used to build this version.
 - `olympusMetaDownload` is the download that Olympus uses to get the build size.
 - `olympusBuildDownload` is the download for use by Olympus to install Everest.
+- `mainFileSize`, `olympusBuildFileSize` and `olympusMetaFileSize` are the sizes of the respective files in bytes.

 Two extra fields are specified for automatic builds made after a single change on the `dev` branch (commit or pull request merge):
 - `author` is the author of the change (GitHub username), either the author of the commit or the creator of the pull request.